ipld/ipld/glossary.md

 It also means they're entirely optional -- you can parse data with or without them -- and you can use Schemas to describe and help process data even if that data _predates the Schema_.

+### Selectors

+IPLD Selectors are a form of graph query (or, a way to specify a traversal, if you prefer that mental model) over IPLD data.

+Selectors are a declarative format for specifying a walk over a [Data Model](#data-model) graph.
+Selectors can specify which nodes to walk over (or not), which order to visit in, and it can mark certain positions as "matched" (in addition to just visited).
+You can think of Selectors as being roughly like "regexps for graphs".
+Libraries may yield iterators over matched nodes, or iterators over all visited nodes, or callback oriented interfaces.

+Selectors are natively implemented in most IPLD libraries (for performance reasons), but the format itself is standardized.
+The format is described in IPLD (using [IPLD Schemas](#schemas), so it's possible to serialize Selectors in any [Codec](#codec) you want, and it's also possible to inspect (and transform!)
+Selector documents using standard [Data Model](#data-model) tools.

 #### Traversal

 Traversal is the act of walking across the [Data Model](#data-model).